trevisanj/PFANT/README.md

 1. Download files
 2. Compile the Fortran source code
 3. Add `PFANT/fortran/bin` to your PATH
-4. Install _f311_ Python package to use a number of related Python applications (http://github.com/trevisanj/f311) (recommended)
+4. Install the "f311" Python package (http://github.com/trevisanj/f311) (recommended)

 This section will take you through these steps.